Chapter 4 : Counterstroke

 “You never know,” he said.
 I laughed.

-Remus ended up just standing by as James and Sirius finished with Snape, but I wasn’t too bothered.
-It wasn’t like Snape didn’t deserve it.
-Every other time I saw Snape, he was inventing some cruel spell to test out on the Gryffindors.
+Remus ended up just standing by as James and Sirius finished with Snape.
+I told them once to cut it out, but all three of them ignored me, so I just shrugged.
+It wasn’t like Snape didn’t deserve it; every other time I saw Snape, he was inventing some cruel spell to test out on the Gryffindors.
 Last year he’d even come up with one that cut James’s face like a sword.

 As Snape turned away, satisfied, he spied me standing next to Remus.
 “What are you doing with them?” he asked acidly, a cold look in his dark eyes, like black holes.
 His eyes darted between me and Remus, and I could feel the last of our bonds of friendship fading away.